GitadarshSingh/ECOMM/README.md

 Add new products

-Fetch all products

-Fetch product by ID
+Retrieve all products or by ID

-Delete product
+Delete products

 Order Management

-Place an order for a user
+Place orders for a user

-Fetch all orders
+Retrieve all orders

-Fetch orders by user
+Retrieve orders by user

-Technologies Used
+🛠 Technologies Used

 Java 17+